 I love to run with my dog, may I bring him or her to run with me?

-No, we love our pets too, but for safety reason pets are not allowed on the course at any time.
+No. We love our pets too, but for safety reasons pets are not allowed on the course at any time.
 Participants that compete with a pet will immediately be escorted off the course and disqualified.

 Can I bike, rollerblade, roller skate, skateboard, etc. on the course?

 No, we do not allow any “wheels” on the race course for safety reasons, other than approved wheelchair participants, emergency personnel or race officials .
 The use of “wheels” will result in a disqualification.

 Yes, we do permit race competitive wheelchairs in the marathon race only.
 All wheelchair participants must register as such and wear a helmet at all times.
 We do not allow hand-crank chairs to participate in any race.
 Wheelchair participants start the marathon a few minutes prior to the elite division start.

 I’m a disabled athlete, can I participate?